Cory Undlin: Jacksonville Jaguars

 In 2009, Undlin moved to the Jacksonville Jaguars as a defensive assistant following Crennel's firing in Cleveland.
 He was promoted to defensive backs coach in 2010, but was fired along with the rest of the staff after the 2011 season.

 Denver Broncos

 In 2012, he was hired as a defensive quality control coach for the Denver Broncos, and he was promoted to defensive backs coach in 2013.

 Philadelphia Eagles

 In January 2015, Undlin was hired by the Philadelphia Eagles as their defensive backs coach.
 He was retained as the defensive backs coach for the Eagles on January 20, 2016.
 On February 4, 2018, Undlin was part of the Philadelphia Eagles coaching staff that defeated the New England Patriots, 41–33, in Super Bowl LII.

 Detroit Lions

 On January 13, 2020, Undlin was hired by the Detroit Lions as their defensive coordinator under head coach Matt Patricia.
 He missed the team's week 16 game against the Tampa Bay Buccaneers due to COVID-19 protocols.
 He was fired following the season.

+During the offseason, it was reported that Philadelphia Eagles head coach Doug Pederson sought to hire Undlin as a potential defensive coordinator, along with other staff changes following the team's disappointing 2020 season.
+However, the Eagles fired Pederson.